File Format Converter (Pandoc) MCP server

 Important Usage Notes

-• When saving or converting files, you MUST provide complete file paths including filename and extension
+• Always provide complete file paths including filename and extension

 • The tool does not automatically generate filenames or extensions